pvelayudhan/ggeval/README.md

-# Lightweight Benchmarking and Evaluation of LLMs
+# Lightweight LLM Benchmarking and Evaluation